AladdinHammodi/learn-html-forms/README.md

 ## Part Three: using radio groups

+1. Change your form to submit to `"https://learn-forms.netlify.com/submit/part3"`
 1. Add a group of three radios that allow the user to choose their preferred contact method (email, phone, post)
 1. The extra data submitted should look like this (if email was selected):
    ```